liuch/dmarc-srg/README.md

 `$ php utils/database_admin.php init`

-**Note:** This command must be run from the directory which contains the directories classes and config.

 ## Usage
 In general, DmarcSrg is designed to automatically receive incoming DMARC reports, process them and send summary reports to the specified e-mail address, so a web interface as well as a web-server is optional.
 Most of the work is done by periodically running php scripts, which are located in the utils directory.